Grummle/jesustrans/printing.md

 In interest of simplicity (and avoiding messages) the left and right side of parts that require will be included and indicated in the file name.
 #### Sub-assemblies
 I tend to think of the parts in groups as sub-assemblies and the parts will be marked as such in their filenames.
 No, the sub-assembly name doesn't always make sense to everyone, sorry my sense of humor gets a little odd late at night.
+#### Support Material
+The file names will include one of the following to indicate the support material I typically print each part with
+- NS - No support material in the given orientation
+- BO - Bed only, overhangs are only over the bed.
+- EW - Ewww, supports everywhere.
+Have fun cleaning it off.
 #### Prusa Slicer
 If the files are ones that I currently use I'll include the Prusa Slicer project files with all of the settings and orientations I use when printing.
 More information about recomended orientation and support can be found below.

+## Orientation
+The files should be oriented for as I print them, combined with the information about support material in the file name you should be able to print successfully.
+#### Body
+The body parts are printed vertically because finish is better with no flat spots or dangly overhangs.
+This can make it challenging to print them without full supports.
+I'd recommend looking at my Prusa slicer project files to get ideas on how to print them vertically.
+#### So. much. support material
+Some of the parts are odd shapes and to be printed in an orientation that provides the best quality for the visible portions they use "support everywhere".
+If you think of a way around this let me know.
+#### Below are screen shots from my PrusaSlicer project files so that you can compare your orientation of parts.